Familial adenomatous polyposis

 - Constitutional APC testing may be offered to a patient with colorectal cancer and/or adenomatous polyposis as part of a multigene panel for polyposis predisposition (R211: Inherited polyposis and early onset colorectal cancer – germline test) in the following scenarios:

-- colorectal cancer at under 40 years;
+- colorectal cancer diagnosed before 40 years;

 - colorectal cancer and five or more adenomatous polyps;